reyrahadian/Habitat/README.md

 Team Development for Sitecore is a Visual Studio plug-in managed by Hedgehog Development.
 At its core, it provides companies with the ability to automate their Sitecore builds or set up a continuous deployment scenarios.
 TDS provides several additional features its users find valuable, for more information visit: www.teamdevelopmentforsitecore.com.

+There was a duplicate named item at `/sitecore/content/Habitat/Global/Media/Dependencies`.
+In the TDS version we've renamed one of these items to `DependenciesFolder` instead.

 ## Differences in Installation:

 1. Clone this repository to your local file system.